Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Less guesswork and more accuracy instead, as predictive lead scoring results in a more detailed and complete lead profile

-Uniqueness — since each insurance company has its unique criteria to take into account in lead scoring, ML-based models allow relying on them
+Uniqueness — since each insurance company has its unique criteria to take into account in lead scoring, model scoring in machine learning allows you to rely on them

 A high variety of scoring factors, which can help to discern previously unknown patterns in lead quality